-Dr. James Davidson, Assistant Professor Office: B134 Turlington Hall Basement Hours: M: 1:00 -4:00 pm & by appointment E-mail: davidson@ufl.edu (\ best contact method \) tel: (352) 392-2253 x261
+Dr. James Davidson, Associate Professor Office: B134 Turlington Hall Basement Hours: F: 10 am to Noon & by appointment tel: (352) 392-2253

+E-mail: davidson@ufl.edu ( best contact method )

 Objectives, Expectations, & Grading

 Anthropology is a holistic discipline.
 As such, anthropologists attempt to view humans, their activities, and their cultural and biological history in as broad a context as possible.
 Proseminar II is designed to introduce first-year Anthropology graduate students to the fields of Biological Anthropology and Archaeological Anthropology.
 Lectures will provide background information and thematic context for key issues in these fields.
 Connie Mulligan will lead the first module in Biological Anthropology and James Davidson will lead the second module in Anthropological Archaeology.
 Readings from the primary literature, class discussion, and writing assignments will focus on the big questions and contemporary issues in these two subfields.
 Such topics tackled should resonate across subfields and student interests and are intended to provide students of varied experience in anthropology to critically assess the state of the field.
 "Hands on" review of the physical remains and material culture may also be presented in several labs over the course of the semester.